 Basic research in judgment and decision making, psychology, consumer research, behavioral finance, and behavioral economics can inform our understanding of how consumers actually make such decisions and how consumers can be helped to make better decisions by innovations in public policy, business, and consumer education.

 The conference is co-sponsored by the Center for Research on Consumer Financial Decision Making at the University of Colorado and by the Leeds School of Business.

-We begin with a keynote address and panel discussion Sunday late afternoon, followed by a reception and poster session.
+On Sunday afternoon, we begin with a keynote address by Alessandro Acquisti of Carnegie Mellon University on the topic of how credit scores and other information about consumers is collected and used by companies for non-lending purposes.
+Who reaps the benefits of such “sharing” of private information?
+And how do consumers modify their financial behavior in response to opaque processes that affect how they are treated?
+This will be followed by panel discussion on this topic, followed by a reception and poster session.
 Monday and Tuesday we will have 10 total plenary sessions of 75 minutes each, each with two related papers, a discussant, and plenty of time for audience questions and comments.